arkhn/fhir-river/README.md

 Run the script to create some records in the MIMIC db: `python test/create_records_db.py` (ugly script, but it works fine just to test that it works)
-You can see in the logs of the `fhir_consumer` container the message and its topic.
+You can see in the logs of the `fhir_transformer` container the message and its topic.
 You can check inside the MIMIC DB that your record has been created (check config in the script - WIP)

 - SFTPCsvSource Connector